magento/devdocs/src/guides/v2.3/rest/tutorials/create-custom-rest-api.md

 ## 4. Create Models

-The objective of models is to create classes that implement the interfaces and process data.
+Models create classes that implement interfaces and process data.
 In this example, we have created models for request, response and process data.
-In each model we have defined two methods `getItem`, which provides product details of the given product id, and `setDescription` which updates the description of the given product item(s).
+In each model we have defined two methods: `getItem`, which provides product details of the given product id, and `setDescription` which updates the description of the given product.

 `app/code/Dev/RestApi/Model/Api/RequestItem.php`: